mp0549/COVID-19-Vaccine-Stance-Classification-FLAN-T5-Large-/README.md

 ## What to Look For When Reviewing

-If you’re evaluating this repo for the research assessment, here’s where to focus:

 * **Readable, commented notebooks** that show real iteration (failures included).
 * **Clear training path**: poles → neutral → mixed (curriculum).
 * **Resource awareness**: 8‑bit load, LoRA adapters, small batch gradient accumulation.